yikeskam/yikeskam.github.io/_post/2020-09-04-data-reflection.md

 Obviously, data is crucial for writing to exist in the digital space.
 Have you ever thought about what other things data might be useful for?
 What about making a peanut butter and banana sandwich?
 Luckily, I found a gem of an article, or at least it is for those of us who love a good peanut butter and banana sandwich, that uses data to produce the perfect sandwich.
 Ethan Rosenthal, a data scientist in NYC, made a “pip installable python package nannernest” to optimize sandwiches and yield the perfect banana, peanut butter, bread ratio.
 Genius, I know!

-Here is the link to the post : (https://www.ethanrosenthal.com/2020/08/25/optimal-peanut-butter-and-banana-sandwiches/)
+[Here is the link to the post] (https://www.ethanrosenthal.com/2020/08/25/optimal-peanut-butter-and-banana-sandwiches/)

   Rosenthal summarizes the process like so: